apache/polaris/docs/configuring-polaris-for-production.md

 To use [EclipseLink](https://eclipse.dev/eclipselink/) for metastore management, specify the configuration `metaStoreManager.conf-file` to point to an [EclipseLink `persistence.xml` file](https://eclipse.dev/eclipselink/documentation/2.5/solutions/testingjpa002.htm).
 This file, local to the Polaris service, will contain information on what database to use for metastore management and how to connect to it.

+> [!IMPORTANT]
+> To use [EclipseLink](https://eclipse.dev/eclipselink), you need to ensure that you have done two things:
+> 1. Build the jar for the EclipseLink extension
+> 2. Set the property on the Polaris project to include eclipseLink.
+>
+> This can be achieved by setting `eclipseLink=true` in the `gradle.properties` file, or by passing the property explicitly while building all jars, e.g.: `./gradlew -PeclipseLink=true clean assemble`

 ### Bootstrapping

 Before using Polaris when using a metastore manager other than `in-memory`, you must **bootstrap** the metastore manager.
 This is a manual operation that must be performed **only once** in order to prepare the metastore manager to integrate with Polaris.
 When the metastore manager is bootstrapped, any existing Polaris entities in the metastore manager may be **purged**.